 If you have read this post, you’ll probably don’t have much money (yet) to invest in a cosmetic line.
 That is totally fine and shouldn’t discourage you.
 The good news is that if you have a job, you can start saving some money right away.
 It doesn’t matter whether you’ll be launching your line next week or a year from now; what matters is that you don’t stop pursuing your dream only because of money.
 Saving money requires sacrifices, yet is doable.
 Start by saving a little each month.

-Probably you don't know this, but my passion, besides cosmetics, is finance.
-One app that has helped me save money is Qapital.
-Qapital allows you to set automatic deposits and saving automatically.
 The average annual amount saved by its users was $1,400 per year, enough to make your first steps in the cosmetic industry.

 After reading this post, do you still believe it’s impossible to start a cosmetic line with no money?
 Let me know in the comments below!